anomaly/gallagher/docs/docs/python-sdk.md

 You do not need to look under the hood to work with the API client.
 This section was written for you to understand how we implement Gallagher's requirements for standard based development.
 Each endpoint inherits from a base class called `APIEndpoint` defined in `gallagher/cc/core.py` and provides a configuration that describes the behaviour of the endpoint (in accordance with the Command Centre API).

-Before your request is sent, the endpoint will:
+Upon initialisation of the `APIClient` class, the following happens:

-- Run a method called `_discover` (this is only ever run once per session, i.e so long as the client instance is in memory), this discovers and caches API endpoints in accordance to the HATEOAS principle.
+- A method called `_discover` is run (this is only ever run once per session, i.e so long as the client instance is in memory), this discovers and caches API endpoints in accordance to the HATEOAS principle.
 - The `get_config` method is executed to bootstrap the environment and using the above discovery results.
 - Runs your request and returns the response where appropriate.